Obsessive Compulsive Disorder (OCD) in Children

-Obsessive Compulsive Disorder (OCD) is a common condition in children worldwide with about one child in every 100 in the US, being diagnosed with it.
+Obsessive Compulsive Disorder (OCD) is a condition that is very common in children and triggers unwanted thoughts, feelings, and fears in them.
 While the behaviour triggered by the condition varies in each child, the underlying problem causing it may be identified and controlled with appropriate treatments.

 Sometimes OCD can be mistaken for erratic behaviour and not diagnosed until later.
 It is essential for parents to understand OCD and recognise its symptoms and signs to ensure that adequate and timely help is secured for their kids.